rust-lang/rfcs/text/0000-guaranteed-tco.md

 the TCO requirement for the call which is then propagated to the corresponding backend.
 In the backend, there is an additional check if TCO can be performed.

-Should any check during compilation not pass a compiler error should be issued.
+Should any of these checks fail a ICE should be issued.

 # Drawbacks